nextstrain/docs.nextstrain.org/src/reference/faq.rst

 If you don't have a preference (e.g. perhaps you're new to both), we suggest choosing the Bash shell.
 Learning Bash will likely be useful in other work, as it is very widely used in bioinformatics and computing at large.

-The other deciding factor is if you're unable to install Docker (e.g. for adminstrative or organizational reasons), then you'll need to use the **Native** runtime with **WSL on Windows**.
+The other deciding factor is if you're unable to install Docker (e.g. for adminstrative or organizational reasons), then you'll need to use the **ambient** runtime with **WSL on Windows**.
-The native runtime is not available without WSL.
+The ambient runtime is not available without WSL.

 .. _why-intel-miniconda-installer-on-apple-silicon: